oak-indexing/jackrabbit-oak/oak-doc/src/site/markdown/query/lucene.md

   `nodeScopeIndex` is set to true.

-  Note : If an index definition consists of any property with nodeScopeIndex set to true, then it will index the node name property for all the nodes (with nodeType matching to or a child type of the one defined in the indexRule).
+  Note : If an index definition consists of any property with nodeScopeIndex set to true, then it will index the node name for all the nodes (with node type matching to or a child type of the one defined in the indexRule).
-  This could result in large index size in case of indexRules on broader nodeTypes such as nt:base.
+  This could result in large index size in case of indexRules on broader node types such as nt:base.

-  So it's advisable to use nodeScopeIndex for broader nodeTypes only if it's absolutely needed to support queries like _jcr:contains(., 'foo')_
+  So it's advisable to use nodeScopeIndex for broader node types only if it's absolutely needed to support queries like _jcr:contains(., 'foo')_

 analyzed